svetar21/multicloud-cx/content/030-Designer application development/10-CreateDesignerApp.md

 ## Create a Designer App for Routing

-1.On the Azure EOD Portal login to Designer with your user of role Administrator (refer to 'Login Information' section on how to find users).
+- On the Azure EOD Portal login to Designer with your user of role Administrator (refer to 'Login Information' section on how to find users).
 >note: Tenant is left blank.
 ![Environments](/images/file_1604107212047_gecEnvironments.jpg)

-2.On the Applications page click on [Add Application].
+- On the Applications page click on [Add Application].
 ![Environments](/images/file_1604107212047_gecEnvironments.jpg)

 3.Give the application a name, preferably including your unit id.
 For instance U##-App1, where ## is your unit id.